Smoke and Carbon Monoxide Detector Requirements

 A local authority must serve a remedial notice within 21 days where they have reason to believe that the landlord is in breach of any of these duties relating to smoke alarms or carbon monoxide alarms.
 A remedial notice must specify the action to be taken within 28 days of the date of service of the notice.
-It allows the landlord 28 days to make representations against the notice.

-The landlord must then take the required action within the period allowed.
 There is an excuse for a landlord for non-compliance with the notice if the landlord can show that he has taken reasonable steps to comply with the duty, but the landlord is not required to take legal proceedings.
 This could cover a situation where the tenant refuses access to allow the work to be done.

 If the landlord is in breach the local authority may require the landlord to pay a penalty charge up to a maximum of £5,000.
 It has discretion whether or not to impose this charge and if intends to impose a charge, must serve a penalty charge notice within six weeks from when first satisfied that a breach has occurred.
 A right to make representations against the penalty notice is given and the local authority may reduce the charge for prompt payment.

 For licensed properties, failure to comply with this regulation is a breach of a mandatory condition.
 This carries a potential civil penalty of up to £30,000.

 If the local authority upholds a penalty charge notice there is a right to appeal for the landlord to the First-Tier Tribunal.
 The grounds of appeal are:-

 - Local authority has made an error of fact or law

 - The amount of penalty charge is unreasonable

 - The decision to impose a penalty is unreasonable for any other reason